alexmaxu/DailyGYM/README.md

 MVVM is an architecture that clearly separates presentation logic (View) from business logic (ViewModel) and data (Model).

-- *Model:* Defines the "ExerciseModel" struct representing an exercise with the name, type muscle, the intensity lvl, video, It implements Identifiable to uniquely identify each exercise in a list, and so on.
+- *Model:* Defines the "Exercise" struct representing an exercise with the name, type muscle, the intensity lvl, video, It implements Identifiable to uniquely identify each exercise in a list, and so on.

    ![image](https://github.com/alexmaxu/DalilyGYM/assets/151617333/9c50fa13-42e8-4542-8aaa-6678dad433d8)